 6. Restaurant concepts and menus continue to diversify as the popularity of standard fine-dining concepts becomes less interesting to customers.

 7. Instagram continues to be the single biggest influence over the 'look and feel' of interiors and menu items.
+With more residents flocking to the social media platform for recommendations and suggestions, it makes sense for restaurant's to be present online in the coming year more than ever.

 What are you predictions for the UAE F&B market in 2018?